ASCIIcat/MMM-CAP1188/README.md

 ### The MIT License (MIT)

-Copyright © 2016 Patrice Godard (MPR121 version), Joseph Bethge (GPIO version)
+Copyright © 2018 ASCIIcat, (CAP1188 version), Patrice Godard (MPR121 version), Joseph Bethge (GPIO version)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation